evermeer/EVReflection/README.md

 - Creating a class from a string value and get the string value for a class.
 - Support NSCoding methods encodeWithCoder and decodeObjectWithCoder
 - Supporting Printable, Hashable and Equatable while using all properties.
 (Support for Set in Swift 1.2)
+- Parse an object to a JSON string and parse a JSON string to an object

 ## Known issues
 It's not possible in Swift to use .setObjectForKey for nullable type fiels like Int?.
 Workaround is using NSNumber? instead or by overriding the setValue for key in the object itself (see the unit test for TestObject3)